We’ve partied at the biggest gay clubs in the world, falling in love with them one by one. Here are our top 10

 7. Churros con Chocolate in Madrid, Spain

 We love everything about this place, especially the name.
 Whoever decided to name a gay club night after a sweet and salty dessert deserves a promotion.
 And yes, before you ask, they do give out churros and chocolate – we would have pulled a diva strop if not…

 They throw monthly events in both Madrid and gay Barcelona – but we’re particularly obsessed with the Madrid one.
 Mostly because the people there tend to give it their 100% when it comes to costume parties and themed events.
 It’s like a drag race/cosplay/Halloween convention every month!

 They’ve pulled out some heavy hitters for their main shows, like Mexican girl band JNS, DJ powerhouses Eva A & Xavi B, and experimental pop act, King Africa.
 Let’s just say, they know how to entertain.
-The club is big enough to accommodate 1,500 people, all of whom are ready to dance their hearts out to 80s classics, gay anthems, and EDM favorites.
+The club is usually big enough to accommodate 1,500 people, all of whom are ready to dance their hearts out to 80s classics, gay anthems, and EDM favorites.

 8. The EndUp in San Francisco, California, USA